How To Make Low-Calorie Salads That Actually Taste Good

 Use A Source Of Acid

 Acid is another salad essential.
 Acid does a couple of things.
-It blocks the taste of some of the less desirable elements in salad.
+It blocks the taste of some of the less desirable elements in a salad.
 And it helps to pre-digest the salad a little, making it easier to chew and considerably more palatable.

 You can use all types of different acids in your salad dress.
 Lemon juice is a good example, but you get the same effect from red wine vinegar, cider vinegar, rice wine vinegar, and balsamic vinegar.